JorenBassleer/NearbyObjects/ThingsToDo.md

 # To Do
-## Next steps
-1. Add more asteroids (randomiser in which asteroid is used)

 ## Nice to haves
 - Have zoom animation be increased on smaller asteroids?
 - Better phone controls -> click on asteroid?